+Two citations that carry $7,500 each were presented to Lucas Hnath for Death Tax and Johnna Adams for Gidion's Knot.
+At a total of $40,000, Steinberg/ATCA is the largest national new play award focusing on regional theatres as the crucible for new plays in the United States.
 Adams' Gidions Knot received its world premiere in July at the Contemporary American Theater Festival in Shepherdstown, WV, and Hnath's Death Tax bowed last spring at Actors Theatre of Louisville during the Humana Festival.

 The winners were selected from 42 eligible scripts submitted by ATCA members.
 They were evaluated by a committee of 15 theatre critics, led by chairman Hirschman.
 Other committee members are Misha Berson, Seattle Times; Bruce Burgun, Bloomington Herald Times and Back Stage; Lindsay Christians, The Capital Times; Mark Cofta, Philadelphia City Paper; Michael Elkin, Jewish Exponent; Pam Harbaugh, Florida Today; Michael P. Howley, theatremontgomery.blogspot.com; Elizabeth Keill, Independent Press; Jerry Kraft, www.SeattleActor.com; Julius Novick, veteran critic and professor; Kathryn Osenlund, Curtain Up; Wendy Parker, The Village Mill; David Sheward, Back Stage; Herb Simpson, totaltheater.com; and Tim Treanor, DC Theater Scene.